c0d3runn3r/gnomalies/README.md

 ##### anomaly.evaluate(system, opts) ⇒ <code>Promise</code>
 Evaluate

-Evaluate the success of our action or reversion.
+Evaluate the success of our action.
 Throw an error if you believe the action or reversion failed.
 Can also be used for post-action cleanup, statistics, etc.
-Override me to add specific behavior!
+Do not override me.
+Override _evaluate() instead!

 **Kind**: instance method of [<code>Anomaly</code>](#module_Gnomalies.Anomaly)
 **Returns**: <code>Promise</code> - promise that resolves when the evaluation is complete